vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 First, build a docker image from `Dockerfile.rocm <https://github.com/vllm-project/vllm/blob/main/Dockerfile.rocm>`_ and launch a docker container from the image.

-`Dockerfile.rocm <https://github.com/vllm-project/vllm/blob/main/Dockerfile.rocm>`_ uses ROCm 6.1 by default, but also supports ROCm 5.7 or ROCm 6.1 in older vLLM branches.
+`Dockerfile.rocm <https://github.com/vllm-project/vllm/blob/main/Dockerfile.rocm>`_ uses ROCm 6.1 by default, but also supports ROCm 5.7 and 6.0 in older vLLM branches.
 It provides flexibility to customize the build of docker image using the following arguments:

 * `BASE_IMAGE`: specifies the base image used when running ``docker build``, specifically the PyTorch on ROCm base image.